bkader/Skada-WoTLK/README.md

-set:GetAuraPlayers(spellid) -- returns the list of players by the given buff id. set:GetDamage(useful) -- returns the damage amount. if "useful" is true, it excludes the overkill. set:GetDamageTaken() -- returns the amount of damage taken by the whole group. set:GetEnemyDamageTaken() -- returns the amount of damage enemies took. set:GetEnemyDamageDone() -- returns the amount of damage enemies dealt to your group. set:GetEnemyHeal() -- returns the amount of heal enemies did. set:GetFailCount(spellid) -- returns the number of fails per give spell id set:GetAbsorbHealTaken() -- returns the table of players their healing taken amounts. set:GetPotion(potionid) -- returns the list of players and total usage of the give potion id
+set:GetAuraPlayers(spellid) -- returns the list of players by the given buff id. set:GetDamage(useful) -- returns the damage amount. if "useful" is true, it excludes the overkill. set:GetDamageTaken() -- returns the amount of damage taken by the whole group. set:GetFailCount(spellid) -- returns the number of fails per give spell id set:GetAbsorbHealTaken() -- returns the table of players their healing taken amounts. set:GetPotion(potionid) -- returns the list of players and total usage of the give potion id

+set:GetEnemyDamageTaken() -- returns the amount of damage enemies took. set:GetEnemyDamageDone() -- returns the amount of damage enemies dealt to your group. set:GetEnemyDPS() -- returns total dps and damage amount of all enemies. set:GetEnemyHeal() -- returns the amount of heal enemies did. set:GetEnemyHPS() -- returns the total hps and heal amount of all enemies.
 ```

 #### Players functions